ccarrero-sf/cortex_agents_summit/README.md

 ### Unstructured data questions

-These are questions where the answer would be in the PDF documents.
-Examples:
+These are questions where the answers can be found in the PDF documents.
+For example:

 - **What is the guarantee of the premium bike?**

 ![image](img/10_2_unstructured_questions.png)

-The streamlit_app.py code contains a display_citations() function as example to show what are the pieces of information used by Cortex Agent to answer the questions.
-In this case we can see how it citates the warranty information extracted from the PDF file.
+The streamlit_app.py code contains a display_citations() function as an example to show what pieces of information the Cortex Agent used to answer the questions.
+In this case we can see how it cites the warranty information extracted from the PDF file.

 Try other questions: